 As generally docile reptiles, the crested gecko is easy to handle.
 It also makes a great display pet.
 Wait for the gecko to be at least 3 inches from snout to vent before you handle them.

 Small crested geckos are flighty and injure easily.
-Even with adults, don’t handle for more than five minutes.
+Even adults don’t handle it for more than five minutes.
 If you have just acquired an adult crested gecko, wait for a month before you attempt to handle it.
 It needs to get settled in first.

 Common Health Concerns